rekola/nanoclj/README.md

 - Tail-call optimization
 - sort is not stable and doesn't throw on mismatching types
 - License is BSD 2-Clause License instead of EPL
-- Symbols are interned and cannot have metadata
+- Symbols are interned but are temporarily boxed when metadata is added
 - Primitives such as doubles and small integers are passed by value, and are in effect, interned
 - Strings are not interned: `(identical? "abc" "abc") ;=> false`
 - `rationalize` returns exact result for doubles: `(rationalize 0.1) ;=> 3602879701896397/36028797018963968`